 To just recreate what I see is not enough and isn't much different then taking a photograph of something.
-It should go beyond what the environment naturally provides by adding and subtracting whats necessary to achive the end result and it must say something.
+It should go beyond what the environment naturally provides by adding and subtracting what's necessary to archive the end result and it must say something.

 I look for something that attracts me like the color of the sky or shapes of the clouds, the direction of natural or contrived light and the corresponding cast shadows or the interesting shapes in nature and man made objects and embellish these unusual features.

-Lately, I'm attempting to avoid planing the next painting, but trying to feel an emotion that will become a painting.
-If I don't paint for a lenght of time or paint one painting after another, it really doesn't concern me, but it's important that there is an emotional connection to the painting.
-I'm not sure where these artistic endevors will take me, but one thing is for sure, though, is that I will not stop doing what I love. anytime soon.
+Lately, I'm attempting to avoid planning the next painting, but trying to feel an emotion that will become a painting.
+If I don't paint for a length of time or paint one painting after another, it really doesn't concern me, but it's important that there is an emotional connection to the painting.
+I'm not sure where these artistic endeavors will take me, but one thing is for sure, though, is that I will not stop doing what I love. anytime soon.